Today we’d like to introduce you to Megan Taylor Jordan.

 Here’s a quick rundown of my weekday schedule:

 7:30AM – wake up, shower, and eat breakfast (I’m normally rushing to class, so breakfast was few and far between)

-8:30AM-3:30PM – I have class, so you’d probably find me in either contracts, civil procedure, property, or copyright law.
+8:30AM-3:30PM – I have class, so you’d probably find me in either contract, civil procedure, property, or copyright law.

 3:30PM-8:00PM – This is the time I dedicated to everything school related whether that be studying, office hours or homework.

-8:30-2AM – For me, this is when my day really begins.
+8:30-2AM – This is when my day really begins.
 Any and everything music related happens during this time: studio sessions, rehearsals, shows or meetings.
-I get home around 3AM, wake up and do it all again.

 Trying to find the balance between the duality I was living in was one of the most challenging things I’ve ever had to do.
 I decided to dedicate myself to two major commitments and that left little room for anything else.
 That level of sacrifice showed me that if I want it, the moon and the stars could be mine…but it also exposed my shortcomings.